-This isn't a permission slip to keep getting high.
+This is not a permission slip to keep getting high.
 The goal is to use precisely dosed edibles to step your intake down gradually, give your endocannabinoid receptors time to recalibrate, and avoid the withdrawal spike that sends most people back to the bong.

 A 2022 clinical review published in Addiction (Connor et al.), covering more than 20,000 cannabis users, found that about half of regular users experience withdrawal symptoms after abrupt cessation.
 Those symptoms start within 24 to 48 hours, peak around days two through six, and can include irritability, anxiety, insomnia, depressed mood, and loss of appetite.
 For heavy users, some symptoms persist beyond three weeks.

-The biggest risk of cannabis withdrawal isn't the discomfort.
-It's relapse.
+The biggest risk of cannabis withdrawal is relapse, larger than the discomfort itself.
 The same review identifies relapse as the primary clinical risk of the withdrawal period.
 When your brain chemistry shifts suddenly, the fastest relief available is the thing you just quit.

 This is where the logic of tapering comes in.
 The review states plainly that gradual reduction in cannabis intake and/or use of lower-THC products over an extended period may reduce the probability and severity of withdrawal symptoms.
 That's not a blog opinion.
 That's a clinical review citing the same principle used in nicotine replacement therapy, opioid tapering, and benzodiazepine withdrawal protocols.